TRAVELING IN BRAZIL

 Tourist and Business visa

-The participants in artistic or amateur sport competitions, the scientists, the teachers and the researchers attending cultural, technological, or scientific conferences, seminars or meetings do not need a business visa – if there isn’t monetary prizes or payments involving Brazilian agents.
-If you are included in one of these categories of visitors, you are subjected to the rules of leisure travels: you will not need any visa if you are a citizen of EU, but you will need a visa for tourist travel if you are a USA, Canada, Australia or New Zealand citizen.
+The participants in artistic or amateur sport competitions, scientists, teachers and researchers attending cultural, technological, or scientific conferences, seminars or meetings do not need a business visa if there aren't monetary prizes or payments involving Brazilian agents.
+If you are included in one of these categories of visitors, you are subjected to the rules of leisure travels: you will not need any visa if you are a citizen of EU, but you will need a visa for tourist travelling if you are a USA, Canada, Australia or New Zealand citizen.

 Business travels need a business visa, which can be obtained by presenting the correspondent request of a visa (including a business letter from your company with some details about you and your visit) to a Brazilian consulate or to the Brazilian embassy.